-This weekend I got to go and see my all-time favourite Salvador Dali painting ‘The Metamorphosis of Narcissus’ at the Freud museum in London.. and what a moment it was!
-I’ve written about this painting many times but like most I’d only ever seen it reproduced in books or through online images etc., and there really is nothing like seeing a work such as that up real close (Walter Benjamin, how right you were)… especially considering what an astounding miniaturist Dali was.
-I mean, the persistence of memory is the size of a postcard and yet it has all the depth and intricacy of a work 10 times the size!
-The detail on the figures (see below) is just mindblowing, and to see the way the paint oozes and circulates in currents of colour makes the work somehow even more dream-like and psychedelic and gaze-engorging (Kay Jamison writes on the circumambulatory consistencies in works by the great so-called ‘mad’ or manic-minded painters like Van Gogh and Edvard Munch and so maybe Dali’s tapping something deeper here..).
-The significance of the painting to The Freud museum also bears mentioning..
-Dali, like most all the surrealists, worked at the aestheticisation of Freudian psychoanalysis, and so he was a pretty (enormously) significant figure for his life and ideas.
-Dali met Freud at his London house on July 19th 1938, and brought TMON along with him (the exhibit brings the painting back to Freud’s home 80 years after its original visit).
-Dali took artistic inspiration from their meeting, drawing many pictures (see some below) and even likening Freud’s cranium to the spiralling shell of a snail, using it thenceforth as a symbol for Freud in many subsequent works.
-Freud was somewhat taken aback by Dali, the ‘mad Spaniard’, but still deeply impacted by their meeting.
-He later said: “I was inclined to look upon the surrealists, who have apparently chosen me as their patron saint, as absolute cranks.
+This weekend I got see one of my favourite Salvador Dali paintings, ‘The Metamorphosis of Narcissus’, up close at the Freud museum in London.
+What a moment!
+I’ve written about this painting many times, but like most I’d only ever seen it reproduced in books or through online images etc. But seeing all the tiny intricacies was something else, and Dali was a master miniaturist.
+‘The persistence of memory’, for example, is the size of a postcard and yet it has all the depth and intricacy of a painting 10 times the size.
+The detail on the figures (see some cropped pics below) is staggering.
+As is the way the paint spats and oozes and circulates in currents of colour making it even more dream-like and psychedelic in reality (Kay Jamison writes about the circumambulatory consistencies in works by the great so-called ‘mad’ or manic-minded painters like Van Gogh and Edvard Munch and so maybe Dali’s tapping something deeper here..).
+The significance of the painting to The Freud museum also bears mentioning – Dali, like most all the surrealists, worked at the aestheticisation of Freudian psychoanalysis, and so Freud was a hugely significant figure for his ideas.
+Dali met Freud at his London house on July 19th 1938, and brought this painting along with him.
+Dali took artistic inspiration from their meeting, drawing many pictures of Freud, and even likening Freud’s cranium to the spiralling shell of a snail, using it thenceforth as a symbol for Freud in many subsequent works.
+Freud was somewhat taken aback by Dali, called him a ‘mad Spaniard’, but was still deeply impacted by their meeting.
+Freud later said: “I was inclined to look upon the surrealists, who have apparently chosen me as their patron saint, as absolute cranks.
 The young Spaniard, however, with his candid fanatical eyes and his undeniable technical mastery, has made me reconsider my opinion”.
-Not a bad legacy eh?
-To convince the chief theoretical influencer of a historic movement that maybe there’s something to it after all?!
-Breton famously kicked Dali out of the movement, and yet it was he and NOT Breton who convinced Freud of their significance (O blissful irony!).
-Anyway, to top the weekend off, on Saturday I presented a conference paper at Birkbeck university on Salvador Dali and decay aesthetics (this can be read after the images from the exhibit below).
-So all in all, a pretty phenomenal, thoroughly Dalinian weekend…
+Not a bad legacy hey?
+To convince the founder of psychoanalysis that just maybe there’s something to surrealism after all?
+Breton famously kicked Dali out of the movement, and yet it was Dali, not Breton who convinced Freud of their significance.
+To finish the weekend off, on Saturday I presented a conference paper at Birkbeck university on Salvador Dali and decay aesthetics (see below).

-Dali paper given at Birkbeck London:
+paper given at Birkbeck London:

 Deciphering Visions of Death and Decay in the Paranoiac Art and Writing of Salvador Dali